-- (b) A signal given to move forward or move backward must be given in relation to the front of the controlling locomotive. - (c) A signal must be given in sufficient time before the required action to permit compliance.
+- (vii) Any object waved violently by anyone on or near the track is a signal to stop. - (b) A signal given to move forward or move backward must be given in relation to the front of the controlling locomotive. - (c) A signal must be given in sufficient time before the required action to permit compliance.
 It must be given from a point where it can be plainly seen, and in such a manner that it cannot be misunderstood.
 If there is doubt as to the meaning of a signal, or for whom it is intended, it must be regarded as a stop signal. - (d) Whenever practicable, when switching is being performed, required signals shall be given directly to the locomotive engineer. - (e) When moving under the control of hand signals, the disappearance from view of either the crew member or lights by which signals controlling the movement are being given, must be regarded as a stop signal. - (f) A crew member, whose movement is clear of the main track, must not give an approaching movement a hand signal to move forward. - (g) Where radio is used in lieu of hand signals, employees will be governed by Rule 123.1.

-ENGINE BELL 13.
+13. ENGINE BELL

 - (a) The engine bell must be rung when: - (i) an engine is about to move, except when switching requires frequent stopping and starting after the initial move; - (ii) passing any movement standing on an adjacent track; - (iii) approaching, passing or moving about station facilities or shop track areas; and - (iv) one-quarter of a mile from every public crossing at grade (except within limits as may be prescribed in special instructions) until the crossing is fully occupied by the engine or cars.
-At crossings where engine whistle signal 14(I) is applicable the engine bell need not be rung. - (b) Should the engine bell fail on the lead locomotive in the consist, repairs must be made as guickly as possible.
+At crossings where engine whistle signal 14(I) is applicable the engine bell need not be rung. - (b) Should the engine bell fail on the lead locomotive in the consist, repairs must be made as quickly as possible.
 If repairs cannot be made the movement may proceed to the first point where repairs can be made.
 The engine bell if available on another locomotive in the consist will be rung continuously or operated by another member of the crew, when available, under the direction of the locomotive engineer.